-Our highly skilled team of Fraud solicitors are here to take the worry off your hands.
+Our highly skilled Confiscation solicitors are here to take the worry off your hands.
 We can provide an initial telephone consultation to see how we can assist in your case.
-For more information, please call Glen Henry on 0808 168 5550 or email firstname.lastname@example.org.
+For more information, please call us on 0808 168 5550 or email firstname.lastname@example.org.

 Confiscation Proceedings and the law

-According to the Proceeds of Crime Act 2002, the courts have the legal authority to invoke a confiscation proceedings investigation against you.
-During the investigation, it will be deterred whether you have financially benefitted from criminal activity and if so, be ordered to pay the money back.
-While the courts can legally enforce this, it is essential for you to acknowledge that a certain process must take place which corresponds with the following:
+Under the Proceeds of Crime Act 2002, the prosecution have the legal authority to request the court that has convicted you to initiate confiscation proceedings against you.
+During the investigation, it will be determined whether you have financially benefitted from criminal activity and if so, should be ordered to pay the money back.

-- Determining if you live a criminal lifestyle
+a) Determining if you have a criminal lifestyle

-Examples of the most common offences include money laundering, drug dealing, and any regulatory related offences.
-Once it has been confirmed that you are potentially involved with such criminal activity, you will have to undergo the following:
+Examples of the most common offences which lead to confiscation proceedings include theft, money laundering, drug dealing, fraud and any regulatory offences.
+Once you have been convicted of such criminal activity, you will have to undergo Confiscation Proceedings.